New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 Step 1: Enter S3 Bucket details in Chargebee Billing

-Your bucket details are needed for Chargebee to whitelist your bucket and account_id in SNS topic for receiving events.
+Your bucket details are needed for Chargebee to allowlist your bucket and account_id in SNS topic for receiving events.
 On the Connect with Amazon S3 bucket page, specify the following bucket details from your AWS account:

 S3 Bucket Region